Visit Westminster Abbey for Free - Save £20!

 - Westminster Abbey is situated in zone 1 of the London Transport Network so your travel will be included in your package if you opt for The London Pass with Oyster Travelcard

 - It’s just a few steps from the Houses of Parliament, another top London attraction and picture-perfect location

-The Abbey is a fully working church therefore subject to full closures and fast track queue closures at short notice.
-It is wise to call before you visit.
+The Abbey is a working church and therefore subject to short notice closures.
+It is wise to check opening times before your visit.

 Full List Of Attractions Included